StraighterLine: Criticism

-Courses such as Straighterline are highly controversial with educators.
-Professors at Northern Virginia Community College, one of the schools involved with Straighterline, have voiced their objections to their administrators, citing lack of standards and rigor for testing.
-Additionally, complaints from students whose credits from courses they completed did not transfer to degree-granting institutions have been registered in online reviews and with the BBB.
-The company retains an A+ rating with the Better Business Bureau.
+Courses such as Straighterline are highly controversial with educators, including concerns about course quality, cheating, and lack of tracking.
+Additionally, complaints from students whose credits from courses they completed did not transfer to degree-granting institutions have been registered in online reviews.
+The company retains an A+ rating with the Better Business Bureau and is rated1.2 out of 5 stars on Consumer Affairs.